Did you always know what you wanted to do?

 - It isn’t always easy, but it’s always worth it.

 - You don’t have to do it alone!

 After that life changing weekend, I quit my uninspiring, “going through the motions” job to pursue my love of food and cooking and I attended CIA (Culinary Institute of America).
 I cooked in NYC, Napa, and northern Italy where I discovered a passion for wine and became Director of Special Events for a prestigious wine importer back in the US.
-On paper my life looked great, but I still had that niggling feeling that there was something greater I should be doing.
+My life looked great, but I still had that niggling feeling that there was something greater I should be doing.

 I founded Eat Live Well, a boutique food and lifestyle company where I spent 15+ years teaching hundreds, if not thousands, of people how to cook and why food matters.
 I discovered that while I make a great creme brulee, I found more joy in the spontaneous conversations I had with clients while we were cooking.
 I noticed that there was a theme of “meh” and lack of real satisfaction in their lives and I honed my skills in helping them to demystify all of that that, and to create real plans with real steps toward real results.
 And so Live a Joyful Life was born.

 Then somewhere along the way, I lost my way and I needed to figure out how to get back on track, to reconnect with who I knew myself to be, to rediscover my resilience and tenacity, to reimagine what my life could look like, in the face of the one I had built.
 On paper I had it all, husband, child, house in the suburbs, but behind the scenes I was overwhelmed by feelings of hopelessness and disappointment.
 My marriage was failing and the weight of that was impacting every area of my life.